Syed Zainul Abedin: Babri Masjid verdict

 Abedin stated that decision of Ram Mandir or Babri Masjid is not win or lose of anyone.

 Naming of University

-In 2012, when the name of Khwaja Moinuddin Chishti Language University, earlier it was Shri Kanshi Ram Ji Urdu Farsi University, Abedin issued a statement and said, it should be avoided to name a university on a Sufi Saint.
+In 2012, he opposed the renaming of Shri Kanshi Ram Ji Urdu Farsi University to Khwaja Moinuddin Chishti Language University, stating that naming a university on a Sufi Saint must be avoided.

 Hijab ban

-In February 2022, when an issue of Hijab Ban made a controversy in India, Abedin stated that Banning Hijab is like snatching rights of a girl and violating the constitution of India.
+In February 2022, when an issue of Hijab Ban made a controversy in India, Abedin supported Hijab for women and stated that "Banning Hijab is like snatching rights of a girl and violating the constitution of India."

-Javed Khan King

-The Javed Khan King is an Indian History and producer who appears in History. representing Hanumangarh in the Rajasthan, the upper house of the Indian.